rexresearch

 substantially constant under operation.

-long as the material is prevented from returning to its relaxed
+so long as the material is prevented from returning to its

-state by at least one restraining component.
-Since most of the
+relaxed state by at least one restraining component.
+Since most

-embodiments of this invention utilize a plurality of deformations
+of the embodiments of this invention utilize a plurality of

-along a single length of material, another principal element of
+deformations along a single length of material, another

-thereby maintaining a series of wave undulations along the
+deformation is prevented, thereby maintaining a series of wave

 [0019] Power is harnessed by the mechanisms embodied in the

-forces of the moving water cause the wave undulations to move
+the forces of the moving water cause the wave undulations to

-along the fronds, stresses are created within the sheet-like
+move along the fronds, stresses are created within the

-exerted within the material.
-As the wave undulations move along
+response to strains exerted within the material.
+As the wave

 [0020] The second way that energy is harnessed by the mechanisms